codersaiful/woo-product-table/readme.txt

 Easily display your products as table by tiny shortcode.
 Such: [Product_Table id='1'].
 Support default editor, any Page Builder & Gutenberg.

 == Description ==
-Product Table plugin helps you to display your WooCommerce products in a searchable table layout with filters.
+(WooproductTable) Product Table plugin helps you to display your WooCommerce products in a searchable table layout with filters.
 Add a table on any page or post via a shortcode.
 You can create tables as many as you want.
 Create a table for restaurant order systems, Online music sell, Mobile Wholesale, Course Booking, or Selling books any many more.

 **Have a looks in short**